arcadejk/love_letters_and_grammar/README.md

 9. **Google Workspace :**
    - Provides collaboration tools such as Google Drive, Google slide and Google Slides for project management, documentation, and communication.
+     Clich here to access the worksheet used in this projet : https://docs.google.com/spreadsheets/d/19b8EifYsD-C2FYrPRFOeawPCpzky55f_JvzDpK6wu88/edit?usp=sharing

 10. **Google Drive API :**
     - Allows for integration with Google Drive to store additional resources and user-generated content.